nachocaru/xaprb.com/content/blog/2009-05-29-seeking-input-for-a-new-tool-to-verify-mysql-upgrades.md

   - MySQL
   - upgrade
 ---
-I&#8217;ve had several customers in the last week or so who need a way to verify that their application will work well after an upgrade.
-I&#8217;m seeking input on [a new tool to help with MySQL upgrades][1].
+I've had several customers in the last week or so who need a way to verify that their application will work well after an upgrade.
+I'm seeking input on [a new tool to help with MySQL upgrades][1].
 Please add comments, either here or on the [bug report][1], or on [the mailing list topic][2].

 If someone wants to sponsor this work, that would also be welcomed.